 STCC Distinguished Alumni Award

-The presentation of the STCC Distinguished Alumni Award has been an annual tradition for over twenty years.
+The presentation of the STCC Distinguished Alumni Award has been an annual tradition since 1986.
 Recipients are graduates who have distinguished themselves professionally through a commitment to excellence and brought recognition to STCC through active community service.

 2014 - Mark Ayers '94